FredericRizk/CARISET.github.io/_pages/about.md

 <div style="text-align: justify;">

 CARISET is led by **Dr. Frederic Rizk**, Assistant Professor of Computer Science and Engineering.
-Prof. Rizk’s research focuses on **AI, distributed systems, quantum computing, and security**, with a passion for building innovative frameworks that push the boundaries of intelligent technologies.
+Dr. Rizk’s research focuses on **AI, distributed systems, quantum computing, and security**, with a passion for building innovative frameworks that push the boundaries of intelligent technologies.

 </div>